1

 What qualifications do I need to be a tour guide?

-To become a tour guide, you typically need good communication skills, a thorough knowledge of the area or subject you will be guiding, and often a relevant license or certification depending on local regulations.
-Some positions may require prior experience in customer service or hospitality, and proficiency with tour-related tools or technology can be beneficial.
+To become a tour guide, you typically need good communication skills, a thorough knowledge of the area or subject, and often a relevant license or certification depending on the location.
+Some employers prefer candidates with a high school diploma or equivalent, and experience in customer service or public speaking is beneficial.

 Tour guides are professionals who lead individuals or groups on tours, providing information about the places being visited.
 They share historical, cultural, and practical knowledge, answer questions, and ensure the safety and enjoyment of their guests.
 Tour guides may work in various settings, such as museums, cities, nature parks, or heritage sites.
 Their role is to enhance the visitor experience by making the tour informative, engaging, and memorable.